source-data/soda-curation/docs/pipeline.md

 ## Overview

 This pipeline processes scientific manuscripts, extracting and organizing information about figures, panels, captions, and associated data files.
-It employs AI-driven analysis and structured data handling to produce a comprehensive representation of the manuscript's content.
+It employs AI-driven analysis and structured data handling to produce a comprehensive JSON representation of the manuscript's content.

 ## Workflow